 Colorectal cancer is highly preventable, and timely colonoscopies are the only way to achieve that goal.
 Don’t wait for symptoms!

-If you’re age 50+ (or younger, if you’re at higher risk of colorectal cancer), then it’s time to have a colonoscopy.
-(Click to Schedule)
+If you’re age 45+ (or younger, if you’re at higher risk of colorectal cancer), then it’s time to have a colonoscopy.

-Here are some risk factors that may warrant a colonoscopy before age 50:
+Here are some risk factors that may warrant having your first colonoscopy before age 45:

-In 2018, The American Cancer Society made new screening recommendations based on age.
-The ACS now recommends that average-risk patients begin screening at age 45.
+In 2018, The American Cancer Society lowered their screening recommendation to age 45.
+Recently, the US Preventive Services Task Force and US Multi-Society Task Force changed their recommendation to age 45 as well.
 However, only a few insurance companies have adjusted their reimbursement policies to reflect the new recommendations.

 Please check with your insurance company to see if they have adopted the new guidelines to cover screening colonoscopies.